According to Google there are over 54 MILLION sites related to

 Occupational Outlook Handbook

-York State Dept. of Labor and Career Resources
+New York State Department of Labor and Career Resources

 - Learn about working in New York and labor market information.

 You'll also want to check out the new Career Zone which provides

 all kinds of information on a wide variety of exciting careers

 - Smart career decisions start here!
 Find wages and employment

 trends, occupational requirements, state by state labor market

 conditions, millions of employer contacts nationwide and an